In-Depth Guide to Deception Technology: Definition & Benefits

-Simple deception techniques such as honeypots have been around since 2000s.
+Simple deception techniques, such as honeypots, which involves setting a trap for the attacker to lure them in, have been around since 2000s.
 New, AI-powered deception technology techniques enable companies to delay and identify cyber attackers to prevent and manage various cyber attacks.

 What is deception technology?